metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Dallas Goedert stepping on a big screen.

 Philadelphia's secondary is holding up well against the Patriots receiving corps now that they're healthy.

+***

+## Broncos @ Vikings

+Denver coming out with a creative offensive concept on a shovel sweep.

+Courtland Sutton is the man.

+Broncos showing confidence in Brandon Allen, having him throw 3 straight times on a goal-to-go situation.

+Some fantastically creative play-calling from the Broncos offensive coaching staff.
+A wildcat play transformed into an end-around that then became a successful passing play.
+Then Denver ran a similar play right afterwards with mostly the same personnel, but ran the ball this time around.